 Noon: Try Local Food

 Take the midpoint of the day to fuel up and get ready to see the rest of the city.
 Lunch is also a good time to look at your list of what to see in Dublin in one day.
 This way, you can see if you want to make any changes based on how you’re feeling when making a list of what to see in Dublin in 1 day.

 Eat Lunch at a Local Pub

 There are plenty of tourist restaurants in the city, but I recommend stopping at a local pub instead for lunch.
 My friend from Ireland recommended putting Grogan’s Pub on my Dublin 1 day itinerary for my last trip, and it was perfect – small and full of locals.
 They’re famous for their toasties, which are essentially ham and cheese sandwiches that pair amazingly with beer.

 Instead of looking up somewhere to eat online, I recommend asking a local.
-They’ll tend to point you towards more authentic Irish food, as most people don’t want to visit from America just to eat American food (or shouldn’t!).
+They’ll tend to point you towards more traditional Irish food, as most people don’t want to visit from America just to eat American food (or shouldn’t!).

 Afternoon: Factory Tour or Hurling